 The Science of Attention: How To Capture And Hold The Attention of Easily Distracted Students

 How long can you reasonably expect your students to pay attention during your lessons?
 Some psychologists claim the typical student’s attention span is about 10 to 15 minutes long, yet most university classes last 50 to 90 minutes.
-Students’ attention levels vary widely based on factors like motivation, emotion, enjoyment, and time of day.
-From incorporating demonstrations or visuals into our lessons to requiring student participation, we do our best to keep students interested and alert.
-But could we be doing better?
+It’s natural for student attention levels to vary according to motivation, mood, perceived relevance of the material, and other factors.
+But are there specific tactics we could be employing in our instruction to keep students interested and alert for longer periods of time?

 Let’s take a closer look at what the science actually says.

 The Average Attention Span

 Despite the popular belief that students have “short” attention spans ranging from 10 to 15 minutes, there is considerable evidence to suggest otherwise.

 In a 2007 literature review, psychologists Karen Wilson and James H. Korn concluded there is little evidence to support this belief.
 The evidence they did find was shallow and imprecise.
 For example, after finding that student note-taking generally declines over the duration of a lecture, the researchers of one study expressed support for the attention span theory.
 But, as Wilson and Korn point out, they found no direct evidence of a consistent 10 to 15 minute attention span.